eclipse-edc/Connector/samples/04-file-transfer/README.md

 This is quite a big step up from the previous sample, where we ran only one connector.
 Those are the concrete tasks:

 * Creating an additional connector, so that in the end we have two connectors, a consumer and a provider
-* Communication between provider and consumer using IDS multipart messages
+* Providing communication between provider and consumer using IDS multipart messages
-* Exposing a REST API on the consumer side so that external systems (e.g. users) can interact with it
+* Exposing a REST API on the consumer side that external systems (e.g. users) can interact with
 * Performing a contract negotiation between provider and consumer
 * Performing a file transfer
   * The consumer will initiate a file transfer